Beet & Cinnamon Baby Food (Puree & BLW)

 - Prep: scrub off any dirt on the beets, leaving the skin and stem attached.

 - Steam: In a medium saucepan, bring 2″ of water to a boil over medium heat.
-Place the whole beets into a steamer basket, cover and cook for 30-40 minutes or until tender when pricked with a fork.
-Reserve steamer water.
-Let cool slightly and then peel the skin and stem.
+Place the whole beets into a steamer basket, cover, and cook for 30-40 minutes or until tender when pricked with a fork.
+Make sure you have enough water in the steamer around the 20-minute mark.Reserve steamer water.
+Let cool slightly.

 - Transfer: Place the cooked beets into a blender or food processor and add a pinch of cinnamon as well as 1/3 cup of reserved steamer water, fresh breast milk, formula or water.

-- Puree: turn on the blender or food processor and puree for 1-2 minutes on medium.
-If the puree is too thick, add in 1/4 cup of liquid at a time, until you achieve the desired consistency.
+- Puree: Turn on the blender or food processor and puree for 1-2 minutes on medium.
+If the puree is too thick, add in 1/4 cup of liquid at a time until you achieve the desired consistency.

 - Eat: Serve and enjoy, or freeze some for later.